FUenal/Azure-SOC-Honey-Net/README.md

 - <b>Private Endpoints</b>: To enhance the security of other Azure resources, I replaced the public endpoints with Private Endpoints.
 This ensured that access to sensitive resources, such as storage accounts and databases, was limited to the virtual network and not exposed to the public internet.
 As a result, these resources were protected from unauthorized access and potential attacks.

-By comparing the security metrics before and after implementing these hardening measures and security controls, I was able to demonstrate the effectiveness of each step in improving the overall security posture of the Azure environment.
+By contrasting the security metrics prior to and following the implementation of these fortification measures and security controls, I could illustrate how each step significantly enhanced the overall security stance of the Azure environment.

 ## Attack Maps Before Hardening / Security Controls
 <br />

-> <b>NOTE: The attack maps were generated by extracting data from a workbook utilizing pre-built [KQL .JSON](https://github.com/FUenal/Cloud-SOC-Project-Resources/blob/main/MS%20Sentinel%20Maps%20(JSON)/linux-ssh-auth-fail.json) map files.
-These files provided a structured representation of the attack patterns and their associated data, enabling the creation of visualizations that effectively illustrated the cyber threats and their impact on the system.</b>
+> <b>NOTE: The attack maps were created by extracting information from a workbook that utilized predefined [KQL .JSON](https://github.com/FUenal/Cloud-SOC-Project-Resources/blob/main/MS%20Sentinel%20Maps%20(JSON)/linux-ssh-auth-fail.json) map files.
+These files offered a organized portrayal of the attack patterns and their corresponding data, facilitating the development of visualizations that accurately depicted the cyber threats and their consequences on the system.</b>

  <br />